-According to medical professionals, a scorpion sting, or bite, is quite harmless to the average adult.
-The same cannot be said for children or the elderly, who are more susceptible to its effects.
-When stung, these individuals will need medical attention.
+According to medical professionals, most scorpion stings, while painful, are typically nonlethal to the average adult.
+The same cannot always be said for children or the elderly, who are more susceptible to its effects and will likely need medical attention.
 Everyone, however, should take a sting from the bark scorpion seriously.
 Its venom is the most potent in the United States and can be fatal even to healthy adults.

 This species is native to the desert regions of the southwest, thriving in Arizona, New Mexico, and California, and is anything but typical.
 In fact, it is the only species in the United States considered potentially dangerous to all.
-Of course, this is nothing compared to worldwide, where dozens of species can be lethal.
+Worldwide, about 30 species can be lethal.
 In Mexico, North Africa, South America, and the Middle East especially, scorpions threaten public health.
 Those who live or travel in these areas must be aware and use caution.

 Millions of individuals are stung each year.
 For the above reasons, it is important to know what to do if stung by a scorpion.
 There is a difference between symptoms that should resolve on their own and what indicates something much more serious.
 Knowing what to look for will help.